 Cream Sauce Base(ContainsMilk)

-Wash and dry all produce.
-Remove any large stems from kale; roughly chop leaves.
+• Wash and dry all produce. • Remove any large stems from kale; roughly chop leaves.
 Dice tomatoes.
-Zest and quarter lemon.
+Zest and quarter lemon. • Halve meatballs*.

-Heat a drizzle of oil in a large, wide pot over medium-high heat.
+• Heat 1 TBSP butter in a large, wide pot over medium-high heat.
 (TIP: Use a pot or pan as wide as the spaghetti is long—ideally 11 inches or wider.)
-Add turkey meatballs* and cook, turning occasionally, until browned all over, 4-8 minutes.
-Transfer to a plate.
-Return same pot to medium-high heat with another drizzle of oil.
+Add meatballs and cook, turning occasionally, until browned all over, 3-4 minutes.
+Transfer to a plate. • Return same pot to medium-high heat with a drizzle of oil.
 Add kale and season with salt and pepper.
 Cook, stirring occasionally, until tender, 5-7 minutes.
 Transfer to plate with meatballs.

-Taste and season pasta with salt and pepper.
-Stir in lemon zest and a big squeeze of lemon juice to taste.
-Divide between bowls and top with Parmesan.
+• Taste and season pasta with salt and pepper.
+Stir in lemon zest and a big squeeze of lemon juice to taste. • Divide pasta between bowls and top with Parmesan.
 Serve with any remaining lemon wedges on the side.